Tag Archives: Japanese

 Grade: A

-Kenji Mizoguchi, who directed the brave Japanese masterpiece, Ugetsu (1953), successfully brought Eastern cinema to Western audiences when the film was discovered.
-The result is a groundbreaking ghost story that fuses reality with the supernatural in gorgeous ways.
+Kenji Mizoguchi, who directed the brave Japanese masterpiece Ugetsu (1953), successfully brought Eastern cinema to Western audiences when the film was discovered.
+The result is a groundbreaking ghost story that gorgeously fuses reality with the supernatural.

-It’s not always clear what is going on but in only the best of ways.
+It’s not always clear what is going on, but in only the best of ways.
 It’s like being inside a dream.

-The notice is a long time coming since Mizoguchi had been making films since the 1920s!
-But his forever stamp on cinema is worth the wait and Ugetsu is a timeless treasure.
+The notice is long overdue, as Mizoguchi has been making films since the 1920s!
+But his forever stamp on cinema is worth the wait, and Ugetsu is a timeless treasure.

-Ugetsu is not the easiest plot to follow but that is fine because its brilliance lies in other areas.
-Like, every area to be clear.
+Ugetsu is not the most straightforward plot to follow, but that is fine because its brilliance lies in other areas.
+Like every area, to be precise.

 The cinematography, the mix of reality and the supernatural, the tone, the questioning messages, and the character conflict all add muscle.